DMTF/Redfish-Tools/doc-generator/README_Property_Index.md

 ### Excluded Properties

-To exclude properties from the output, simply include them in the ExcludedProperties list.
+To exclude properties from the output, simply include them in the excluded_properties list.
 An asterisk as the first character in a property acts as a wild card; in this example, any property name that ends with "@odata.count" will be omitted.

 ```
-   "ExcludedProperties": [
+   "excluded_properties": [
       "description",
       "Id",
       "@odata.context",